recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Parameters

-- `serverDefault`: Default key on the server side.
-If not specified, returns `undefined`.
+- `serverDefault`: Key on the server.
+This key is used when server side and client hydration.
+If not specified, this hook returns `undefined` on the server side and client hydration.
-- `clientDefault`: Default key on the client side.
-If not specified, returns `undefined`.
+- `clientDefault`: Default key when key is not found from `syncer`.
+If not specified, this hook returns `undefined` when the key is not found from `syncer` on the client side.

 #### Returns